Allan-Kipkorir/TO_DO/README.md

 - Click the "Add Task" button to add it to the list
 - To mark a task as complete, click the checkbox next to it
 - Completed tasks will be crossed out
-- To delete a task, click the "X" button next to it

 The tasks are stored in the component state and will persist on page refresh.